 This is a rare but serious condition and is not reversible once the damage sets in.
-It's important to see a doctor as soon as possible when you first start showing signs of thiamin deficiency to avoid the possibility of the condition advancing to Korsakoff.
+It's important to see a doctor as soon as possible when you first start showing signs of thiamin deficiency to avoid the possibility of the condition advancing to Wernicke-Korsakoff.

 Treatment for Beriberi

 Good nutrition is the first line of defense against beriberi.
-Once beriberi is diagnosed and, assuming it isn’t too advanced, doctors will try to correct the deficiency by recommending a thiamin-rich diet.
+Once beriberi is diagnosed and, assuming it isn’t too advanced, doctors will try to correct the deficiency by recommending a thiamine-rich diet.
 That means adding more of the following foods to your daily diet:

-- Thiamin-fortified cereals
+- Thiamine-fortified cereals

-- Thiamin-enriched rice or noodles
+- Thiamine-enriched rice or noodles

 - Sunflower seeds

 - Green beans